 Replacing cream cheese/quark

-My mom’s traditional German cheesecake uses cream cheese or “quark” as it’s known in Germany.
-I remember her recipe being fluffy with an ever so slightly tangy flavour.
-In order to recreate this flavour, we’re going to use a combination of plant-based ingredients to mimic the flavour and texture of the cream cheese/quark.
+My mom's traditional German cheesecake uses cream cheese or "quark" as it's known in Germany.
+I remember her recipe being fluffy with an ever so slightly tangy flavor.
+In order to recreate this flavor, we're going to use a combination of plant-based ingredients to mimic the flavor and texture of the cream cheese/quark.

-- The main ingredient you’ll need for the cheesecake filling is vegan yoghurt.
-I recommend using a Greek-style yoghurt if you can get your hands on it and if you can get one that’s vanilla flavoured, even better!
-Failing that you can also use regular soy yoghurt or coconut yoghurt with the addition of a couple of teaspoons of vanilla extract.
-The cultured, tangy flavour of the yoghurt works perfectly to create that authentic cheesecake flavour.
+- The main ingredient you'll need for the cheesecake filling is vegan yogurt.
+I recommend using a Greek-style yogurt if you can get your hands on it and if you can get one that's vanilla flavored, even better!
+Failing that you can also use regular soy yogurt or coconut yogurt with the addition of a couple of teaspoons of vanilla extract.
+The cultured, tangy flavor of the yogurt works perfectly to create that authentic cheesecake flavor.

-- Lastly, you’ll want to add lemon juice and lemon zest to help to elevate the flavours of this cheesecake to the next level!
+- Lastly, you'll want to add lemon juice and lemon zest to help to elevate the flavors of this cheesecake to the next level!

 So you may think it's easy to replace the eggs used in traditional cheesecake by directly swapping them out for a vegan substitute?
 Well, unfortunately with baking it's not that simple, and this was perhaps the trickiest part of veganizing the recipe.
 The eggs in the original recipe do a number of things: egg yolks add richness while the whites are used to aerate the cake and make it fluffy.
 Eggs have leavening properties which help the cake to rise.

 But after a few recipes tests I was able to find the perfect combination of ingredients, so here's what we'll use in order to create the perfect texture in this vegan cake!